 We automate so much of our lives to make things go smoother and faster, a trend that generative AI technologies, like Chat GPT, have sped up significantly.
 Apps and tools can help us with everything from instant business communication to instant flight check-ins, they can find us the nearest restaurant and book us a table, or they can track our heart rates and our timesheets.

 When so much of our lives are conducted on smartphones and tablets, it’s natural to expect our workplaces to be across the latest in time-saving, efficiency-enhancing technology.

-In fact, apps and software are revolutionising business administration the same way they’ve transformed our personal lives.
-But not all managers may be clued in to the fact that document automation software is an exploding new category which can resolve much of these issues by automating time-consuming administrative processes, leaving your employees with more time for the work that matters – increasing productivity and in turn, happiness across teams.
+Document automation software is an exploding category which can resolve much of these issues by automating time-consuming processes, leaving your employees with more time for the work that matters – increasing productivity and in turn, happiness across teams.

-Given that innovation is a key driver of productivity, it’s no surprise that the companies looking to get ahead are the ones tackling their productivity glut by jumping on board and investing in document automation software.
-But how can tools like these help?
+Given that technology (when used correctly) is a key driver of productivity, it’s no surprise that the companies looking to prioritize digital transformation are the ones tackling their productivity glut by jumping on board and investing in document automation software.
+But how can tools like this help?

 What is document automation software?

-The one problem with templates?
-They’re static, and pre-filled with all kinds of content that is prone to change in a fast-paced business environment.
-As your company grows, so will your branding, contact details, blurbs, job titles, as well as services and products on offer.
+As any company grows, brand features will likely go through updates, titles will change, and services or products will evolve.
 It’s a mammoth task to get your team to stay on top of every little tweak, especially in a large organization – not to mention a waste of employee time and resources.

 The answer?
-Harnessing document automation software which transforms your static best-practice templates into flexible, dynamic templates.
+Harnessing document automation software, which transforms your static best-practice versions into flexible, dynamic ones.

-For example, Templafy’s software doesn’t just store your templates – it makes sure that the right, up-to-date data is integrated automatically into them.
-The software makes monitoring document compliance easy: Templafy’s smart and accessible interface alerts users when a doc they’ve opened is out of synch with current best practices.
+For example, Templafy’s software doesn’t just store documents – it makes sure that the right, up-to-date data is integrated automatically into them.
+This makes document compliance second nature, eliminating this element of risk from work.